Best MCP Servers for Web Developers in 2026: Setup Guide for Claude Code, Cursor and Windsurf

 Why you need it

 For web developers, the ability to automate browser tasks is invaluable.
 You can use it for scraping documentation, testing your deployed applications, generating visual regression screenshots, or automating repetitive web-based workflows.
-Particularly useful for agencies managing multiple client sites.
+Particularly useful for agencies managing multiple client sites who need quick visual checks after deployments.

 {